garaio/remcloud-message-bus-api/README.md

 Field | Type | Content / Remarks
 -|-|-
-eventType | string | Masterdata.House.Updated
+eventType | string | Masterdata.Building.Updated
 data | hash |
-&nbsp;&nbsp;reference | string | unique identifier for the unit; the first segment of the key is the property reference, the second is the house reference eg '1234.01.0001'
+&nbsp;&nbsp;reference | string | unique identifier for the unit; the first segment of the key is the property reference, the second is the building reference eg '1234.01.0001'
 &nbsp;&nbsp;unitTypeCode | string | code to identify the unit type; the list of unit types is part of the initial load data &nbsp;&nbsp;numberOfRooms | string | number of rooms as a decimal, eg "3.5"; might be null &nbsp;&nbsp;ewid | integer | [read about it](https://www.bfs.admin.ch/bfs/de/home/register/personenregister/registerharmonisierung/minimaler-inhalt-einwohnerregister/egid-ewid.html), might be null